Search for Important Questions

 1. Indian philosophy and thought has promoted the Entrepreneurship.
 Explain.

-3. An Entrepreneur should fulfil social responsibilities together with profiteering.
+2. An Entrepreneur should fulfil social responsibilities together with profiteering.
 Explain.

-2. What is Gandhian philosophy of wealth management?
+2. What is philosophy of trusteeship?

 3. Discuss the work life in Indian philosophy and also its evolving ethical values.